Bernie Guindon: Third term as national president

 On 19 November 1984, Guindon was released on parole and, despite his parole conditions, resumed his association with his club.
 Blais greeted his release by picking him up in a limo while she gave him the gift of a bottle of champagne and a green cake shaped like a frog.
 Guindon went to Windsor to beat up Bill Hulko, the former president of the Choice chapter who had gone over to the Outlaws in 1977.
 Putting his boxing skills to good use, Guindon recalled: "I soaked him right in the fucking head...He did nothing...I just wanted to see where his balls were.
 He didn't have his balls that fucking day".
+Guindon started dating a teenage stripper known by her stage name "Angel" because it was said that she had a heavenly body.
+On 15 October 1985, "Angel" gave birth to Guindon's only son, Harley Davidson Guindon.
 Between 1985 and 1988, Guindon opened up four new chapters in Ontario, adding about 95 new members.
 In February 1985, Guindon was called by George Chuvalo who asked for his help regarding his troubled son, Jesse, who had issues with drug addiction.
 On 18 February 1985, Jesse Chuvalo committed suicide by shooting himself in the head.
 Over the next several months, Guindon provided emotional support for Chuvalo who was deeply depressed by his son's suicide.